 Workpla ce Details Student/School Detail

-Compan y Name: Name:
+Company / Name: .
+Name:

-Contact Name: School:
+Contact N Name: .
+School:

-Address Course:
+Address: .
+Course:

+.
 Teacher:

-Telephor ne: Telephone:

-EMBI OVER O
+Telephon e: .
+Telephone:

-EMPLOYER S IAIEMENI
+EMPLOYER ST ATEMENT

 Dear Em ployer

 study.
-M industry requirem andatory work placement is a requirement of the area can be recognised as prior learning a Education and Training course as part of their HSC his course.
-The student's part-time work in a relevant nd can therefore be used to meet the workplace mplete the following details and sign below in order to
+Ma industry requirema andatory work placement is a requirement of th area can be recognised as prior learning ar Education and Training course as part of their HSC is course.
+The student's part-time work in a relevant and can therefore be used to meet the workplace inplete the following details and sign below in order to

-Date who en employment commenced:
+Date whe en employment commenced:

-Is the stu udent currently employed with your organisation Yes □ No □
+Is the stu dent currently employed with your organisation Yes □ No □

-If not, wh nen did the employment cease:
+If not, wh en did the employment cease:

 Average number of hours worked per week?

-List of sk tills and duties, which the student competently p erformed during the employment period:
+List of ski ills and duties, which the student competently p erformed during the employment period:

-Signed:.
+Signed: .
 Date:

-Print Na me: Position:
+Print Nan ne: .
+Position:

-TEACHER ST ATEMENT
+TEACHER ST. ATEMENT

-Work pla cement purposes as detailed in the Education S uirements for recognition of student's employment for Standards Authority ACE Manual.
+Work place nat the above named student has met the requ cement purposes as detailed in the Education S irements for recognition of student's employment for

-Checklis nent is greater than the minimum hours required for
+Checklis ent is greater than the minimum hours required for

 work placement

-The employment is being undertaken during the duration of the course
+The employment is being undertaken during the

 The workplace supervisor has provided evidence of the range of syllabus learning outcomes and diversity of experiences that have been addressed during the student's employment

-The principle purpose of the employment func tion is related to the industry area of the course
+The principle purpose of the employment function is related to the industry area of the course

-I have personally spoken to the employer to v erify all the above information
+I have personally spoken to the employer to ve erify all the above information

-Signed:.
+Signed: .
 Date:

-Print Nar ne: Position:
+Print Nan ne: .
+Position: